Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Florida International Stats and Trends

-- Thus far this year Florida International has one win against the spread.
+- Florida International has one win against the spread in four games this year.

-- The Panthers have been underdogs by 10.5 points or more two times this year and covered the spread once.
+- The Panthers have covered the spread once this season when underdogs by 10.5 points or more (in two chances).

-- Florida International's games this year have hit the over two times in three opportunities (66.7%).
+- Florida International's games this season have hit the over on two of three set point totals (66.7%).

-- Florida International is 1-0 against the spread and 1-1 overall in games when it records more than 21.5 points.
+- Florida International is 1-0 against the spread and 1-1 overall in games when it scores more than 21.5 points.

-- Florida International is 1-1 against the spread and 1-2 overall when the team piles up more than 390.8 yards.
+- Florida International is 1-1 against the spread and 1-2 overall when the team picks up more than 390.8 yards.

-- This season the Panthers have turned the ball over seven times, one more than the Owls' takeaways (6).
+- The Panthers have turned the ball over seven times this season, one more turnover than the Owls have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.